optimusz/multimerch/readme.txt

 	2. Copy the files and folders from the upload/ directory to your OpenCart installation.

-	3. Create a folder named tmp/ within your image/ directory and grant write permissions to your web server.
+	3. Grant write permissions on the newly created image/tmp/ folder to your web server.
 	   Prevent file and directory indexing for this new folder either by configuring your web server accordingly or by creating an empty index.html file within this directory.

-	4. Install the module via Backend -> Extensions -> Modules -> [ffct.cc] Digital Multiseller Marketplace
+	4. Install the module via Backend -> Extensions -> Modules -> [ffct.cc] Digital Multiseller Marketplace.

 	   NOTE: This step is mandatory since it creates the tables needed for the extension to work.
 	   If you don't do this you'll get a MySQL error in frontend.

+	5. Configure the module via Multiseller -> Settings.

 If you are using a custom theme:
 ----------------------------------